RaddKatt/freebsd-custom-kernels/README.md

 These are some custom kernel configurations that I put together for FreeBSD.

+First, make sure to back up the working kernel.

 Build the kernel using the `make buildkernel` command with `KERNCONF=<ident>`:
 ```
 # cd /usr/src